 Overcome Your Teeth Grinding

 If you experience any of the symptoms discussed above, you should schedule an appointment with Jeffrey D. Clark, DDS, as soon as possible.
 In order to treat clenching or grinding, you need a comprehensive evaluation by a dental professional, which Dr. Clark will conduct.
 Following the exam, Dr. Clark will discuss your options, including occlusal appliances and mandibular advancement devices.
-Schedule your exam at Scottsdale Dental Excellence today by calling us at 480 585 1853.
+Schedule your exam at Scottsdale Cosmetic Dentistry Excellence today by calling us at 480 585 1853.